David Glascock: Coaching career

-Glascock returned to the Indiana as the Head Coach of the Indiana State Sycamores men's basketball varsity team from 1924 to 1927 and again in 1932–33.
-He was named a full professor in the physical education department in 1947; he was named Chairman of the Department in 1948 and retired in 1952.
-He held positions as the Track & Field and Cross-Country coach, as well as the Freshman Basketball Coach, in addition to teaching courses on Physical Education during his tenure.
+Glascock returned to Indiana as the head coach of the Indiana State Sycamores men's basketball varsity team from 1924 to 1927 and again in 1932–33.
+He was named a full professor in the physical education department in 1947; he was named chairman of the department in 1948 and retired in 1952.
+He held positions as the track & field and cross-country coach, as well as the freshman basketball coach, in addition to teaching courses on physical education during his tenure.
 Prior to his return to Indiana, he served as the athletic director at Northern State University in Aberdeen, South Dakota in 1915.